20 Fun Facts About Paraguay

 Battlefield in Paraguay during the war of the Triple Alliance (Shutterstock)

-12. The Paraguayan flag consists of three distinct horizontal bands – red at the top, white in the middle, and blue at the bottom.
+10. The Paraguayan flag consists of three distinct horizontal bands – red at the top, white in the middle, and blue at the bottom.
 In between these bands lies an emblem that is unique on each side of the flag.
-On one side, we see the national coat of arms, which features a yellow five-pointed star surrounded by a green wreath with the words “REPUBLICA DEL PARAGUAY” written inside two circles.
+On one side, we see the national coat of arms, which features a yellow five-pointed star surrounded by a branches with the words “REPUBLICA DEL PARAGUAY” written inside two circles.
 On the other side, there is a circular seal representing the treasury with a yellow lion under a red Cap of Liberty and the words “PAZ Y JUSTICIA” (Peace and Justice).

 paraguay flag